Research on Social Network Sites

 Recuero, Raquel.
 (2005).
 Um estudo do capital social gerado a partir das Redes Sociais no Orkut e nos Weblogs.
 Trabalho apresentado no GT de Tecnologias da Comunicacao e da Informacao da COMPOS 2005, em Niteroi/RJ. (in Portuguese)

 Recuero, Raquel.
 (2004).
 Teoria das Redes e Redes Sociais na Internet: Considerações sobre o Orkut, os Weblogs e os Fotologs.
 In: XXVII Intercom, 2004, Porto Alegre.
 Anais do XXVII Intercom, 2004.
 (Network Theory and Social Networks in the Internet: Considerations about Orkut, Fotologs and Weblogs) (in Portuguese) This paper is about orkut's social appropriation by Brazilians.
-It is my first paper dealing with social neworks and network theory.
 It is more of an essay about how much of "new network's theory" (Barabási, Watts, Newman, Adamic and so on) could be qualitative observed within orkut, weblogs and fotologs.

 Rosen, Christine.
 (2007).
 Virtual Friendship and the New Narcisissm.
 The New Atlantis, 17 (Summer), 15-31.